Three-person IVF moves closer in UK

 The UK has moved closer to becoming the first country to allow the creation of babies from three people.

-The Human Fertilisation and Embryology Authority (HFEA) has advised the government that there is no evidence the advanced forms of IVF were unsafe.
+The Human Fertilisation and Embryology Authority (HFEA) has advised the government that there is no evidence that the advanced form of IVF is unsafe.

 The fertility regulator's public consultation also showed "general support" for the idea as the benefits outweighed the risks.